kavinchelv/Digital-Lucky-Draw/README.md

 The app utilises JavaScript and HTML.
 Firebase is used to host the website as well as provides a database to store guest information and their lucky draw numbers. odometer.js is used to provide the rolling animation for the numbers.

+index.html is the main the page inside the public folder